abhin4v/notes/2022/fail2ban-nginx-cloudflare-nixos.md

 The code above shows an example jail called `nginx-noagent` that bans all IPs requesting without an [HTTP user-agent](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent).
 We use the `cloudflare` action (with CF account's email and API key) to ban in the CF WAF, and the `iptables-multiport` action to ban in the server iptables.
 The `curl` package is needed to make the CF API calls.

 That's it!
 You can add more jails that use different regexes to catch different malicious actions, and ban the bad IPs.
-Safe secure and serve (HTTP requests).
+Stay secure and serve (HTTP requests).